 EUR/USD FUNDAMENTALS AND TECHNICALS

 Technically, the picture is neutral.
-Pair traded unchanged and close at 1.1857 just on 161.8%.
-In this week’s trading session if the pair trades on the upside and close above 161.8% gains will be accelerating and retest 1.2000 Alternative a break and close below 161.8% pair may resume downside and retest 1.1600 Our traders keeping open all their short positions targeting profits at 1.1600 If pair retreat lower we are expecting buyers to appear at 1.1600 and many short positions to take profit below 1.1700
+Pair traded higher and close at 1.1961very close to multi-month higher levels range.
+In this week’s trading session if the pair trades on the upside and breaks above 1,2000 gains will be accelerating with next level in focus the 1.2100 Alternative a rejection and close below 1.2000 pair may resume downside and retest 1.1854 (161.8%) Our traders keeping open all their short positions targeting profits at 1.1600 If pair continues on the upside we are expecting very aggressive sellers to appear at 1.2000 If pair retreat lower we are expecting buyers to appear at 1.1600 and many short positions to take profit below 1.1700

 GBP/USD FUNDAMENTALS AND TECHNICALS

-In the economic calendar we have on Monday, Markit manufacturing PMI pointing lower at 50.5 Markit services PMI lower at 42.5.
+In the economic calendar we have on Monday, a BOE speech from Tenreyro.
+On Tuesday, Markit manufacturing PMI pointing unchanged at 55.2 On Friday, Markit services PMI expected unchanged at 45.8

 For more detail economic calendar events please visit our live economic calendar on:

 *The material does not contain an offer of, or solicitation for, a transaction in any financial instruments.
 10TradeFX accepts no responsibility for any use that may be made of these comments and for any consequences resulting in it.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently, any person acting on it does so entirely at their own risk.
 CFDs are leveraged products.
 CFD trading may not be suitable for everyone and can result in losing all your invested capital, so please make sure that you fully understand the risks involved.